 - Development of e-learning materials on identified best practice cases of recognition of refugees’ qualifications and admission of refugee students to further studies

-- Final dissemination seminar for ENIC-NARICs, HEIs and policy stakeholders in Brussels
+- Final dissemination webinar for ENIC-NARICs, HEIs and policy stakeholders

 - Partnership meeting (June 2020)